 I am a network administrator at an ISP.
 Well, sorta.
 I mostly do tech support and have only limited opportunity to learn new stuff because my company is very small and outsources a lot.
 I do have root on several internet-facing Linux servers, though, so that’s nice.
 My company is about to transition into a non-ISP field, so maybe I’ll get to learn something new.
 Scratch all that.
 I’m a paginator at a newspaper now.
+NOW I live in Minneapolis with my true love, whom I met in IRC, and work retail while looking for a real job (read: something where there’s sitting).

 Welcome to goblinbox.com, my beloved work-in-progress.
 I’ve been maintaining this site for a decade.
 It’s lasted longer than any relationship or living situation or automobile I’ve ever had.
 This domain was registered on March 9, 2001 and contains thousands of entries and millions of words on the only topic I know anything about, which is nothing.